auth0-samples/auth0-angular-samples/README.md

 The samples show how to integrate Auth0 using [Auth0Lock](https://github.com/auth0/lock) >= 10.9.0 and [auth0.js](https://github.com/auth0/auth0.js) >= 8.0.0.

+> Note: If you are receiving `Unsupported response type: id_token token` errors when using these samples please make sure that your account has been updated to support the new API Authorization flows.
+For details please see: [Configure your tenant for the new API Authorization flows](https://auth0.com/docs/api-auth/tutorials/configuring-tenant-for-api-auth)

 ## What is Auth0?

 Auth0 helps you to: